 Having both moisturizer and sunscreen in your skincare routine is important because they both serve different purposes.
 That’s like asking if you need to use a cleanser and eye cream.

 While some sunscreens do have hydrating properties, they usually aren’t considered a substitute for a moisturizer, especially in the dryer months.
-Same goes for moisturizer with SPF.
+The same goes for moisturizer with SPF.
 It usually isn’t considered an adequate substitute because it either doesn’t have the ideal amount of SPF or it isn’t applied as thoroughly as it should be.
-This is especially true for sensitive areas that are prone to aging like the under eyes.
+This is especially true for sensitive areas that are prone to aging, like the under eyes.

 How long should I wait to apply sunscreen after moisturizer?

 There’s no exact science on how long you need to wait between applying sunscreen and moisturizer.
-However, giving your moisturizer a minute to absorb into the skin and dry can’t hurt.
-That way, you don’t wipe away all of the product you just applied—after all skincare isn’t cheap.
+However, giving your moisturizer a minute to absorb into the skin and dry is recommended.
+That way, you don’t wipe away all of the product you just applied or cause pilling. —after all, skincare isn’t cheap.

 After about a minute or so, gently apply your mineral sunscreen of choice.
 Application may vary depending on the type of sunscreen you’re using.
-For instance, our Sport Stick glides on, while our Brush-On Shield should be applied in circulation motions.
+For instance, our Sport Stick SPF 50 is a stick formula that glides on, while our Brush-On Shield SPF 50 is a powder formula that should be applied in circulation motions.

 Yes, you still need to wear sunscreen even if you’re wearing makeup.
 Wearing sunscreen with makeup is recommended because most makeup products—yes, even those that advertise SPF— do not contain a high enough level of SPF to provide sufficient protection.